massouji82/UiO-IN1000/README.md

 # UiO-IN1000
-Various hand-ins and exam assignments for the course IN1000 - Introduction to Object Oriented Programming at UiO
+Various hand-ins and exam assignments for the course IN1000 - Introduction to Object Oriented Programming at UiO.

+**TESTING**
+Making some changes through terminal